dhansmair/nomad-calculator/README.md

 # Nomad Calculator
+!
+Continued version at https://github.com/dhansmair/nomad.
+Keeping this repository to keep links alive.

 Haskell project for the course "Fortgeschrittene Funktionale Programmierung" at LMU.
 The Nomad calculator is a simple CLI tool to evaluate mathematical expressions that also supports defining functions.
 Nomad also supports lambda expressions, higher order functions and partial function application.
 A type check ensures the semantic correctness of user input.